Blink-182: Hoppus' cancer battle and DeLonge's second return (2021–present)

+In August 2024, DeLonge stated that while they intended to take a break once the tour concluded, the band will "be the priority forever [...]
+Honestly, I think this is a whole new beginning for the band.
+With what we’re planning on doing, who we’ve become, and how we’re doing it now I think it’s really, really exciting."

+On February 13, 2025, during a Los Angeles wildfire benefit show at the Los Angeles' Hollywood Palladium, Skiba joined the band on stage to perform "Bored to Death."
+Skiba would later join the band on stage occasionally during the Missionary Impossible tour.
+In March and April 2025, both DeLonge and Hoppus stated that the band was working on new material for an upcoming album.

+Artistry

-Musical style, lyrical themes, and influences
+Musical style and influences

 Blink-182's musical style is mainly considered pop-punk, a genre that combines influences of pop music with traditional punk rock.
 Throughout the band's career, though their sound has diversified, a large component of the band's music favors fast tempos, catchy melodies, prominent electric guitar with distortion, and power chord changes.
-Earlier albums by the band have also been tagged with the label skate punk, owing to the genre's most representative bands which they were influenced by and toured with.
+Earlier albums by the band have also been considered as skate punk and punk rock, owing to the genre's most representative bands which they were influenced by and toured with.
 In addition, the band has also been classified under the umbrella of alternative rock as a whole.
 The band have claimed punk rock group the Descendents to be their greatest influence on a number of occasions.
-They have also named the Beatles, the Ramones, the Beach Boys, the Cure, Depeche Mode, U2, Stiff Little Fingers, All, Dinosaur Jr., NOFX, Bad Religion, Refused, Fugazi, Screeching Weasel, The Vandals, the Queers, and Jimmy Eat World as inspirations.
+They have also named the Beatles, the Ramones, the Beach Boys, the Cure, Depeche Mode, U2, Stiff Little Fingers, All, Dinosaur Jr., NOFX, Bad Religion, Refused, Fugazi, Screeching Weasel, the Vandals, the Queers, and Jimmy Eat World.

+Blink-182 were considered more radio-friendly than their predecessors.
+Jon Caramanica of The New York Times writes that the band "[took] punk's already playful core and [gave] it a shiny, accessible polish."
+Luke Lewis, writing for Total Guitar in 2003, summarized it aptly: "They wrote catchy songs, radio stations played them."
+The band's biggest hit, "All the Small Things", was written partially because DeLonge figured the label might want a song for radio.
+"It was obvious from the beginning it would fit that format," he told Lewis.
+"There's nothing wrong with that.
+We don't want obstacles between us and our audience."
+DeLonge commented on the band's mainstream appeal in an interview in 2014: